Geese - introduction

 Meat production & slaughter

 Geese are probably the hardest poultry to pluck.
 You can make things easier for yourself by plucking them straight after a moult when no pin feathers are present.
-This is usually around 9, 15 or 20 weeks of age.
+This is usually at around 9, 15 or 20 weeks of age.
 Slower growth after 17 weeks means that 15 weeks is often the preferred age for slaughter.

 Paperwork and regulations

 You have to register with DEFRA and standard regulations apply if you keep more than 50 birds (including other types of poultry).
-There are no regulations for people keeping fewer than 50 birds other than the general rules and regulations covering animal welfare.
+There are no regulations for keeping fewer than 50 birds other than the general rules and regulations covering animal welfare.

 Thanks to Lesley Anderson of Permaculture Scotland for information.